What is The GDPR?

-GDPR is a complete data protection game changer for every organisation.
+Implemented on 25 May 2018, the GDPR was a complete data protection game changer for every organisation.
 The new regulations are intended to strengthen and unify the safety and security of all data held within an organisation.
-It will bring new demands and challenges that will impact school resources and ultimately finances.
-GDPR increases the responsibility schools have to inform parents and learners about how their data is being used and by whom.
+It has bought new demands and challenges that can impact school resources and ultimately finances.
+The GDPR increases the responsibility schools have to inform parents and learners about how their data is being used and by whom.
+The key things you need to be aware of are outlined below.

-It will be mandatory to report data breaches within 72 hours
+It is now mandatory to report a data breach within 72 hours

-It is the schools responsibility to ensure 3rd party suppliers that process data for you also comply with GDPR
+As the data controller, it is the schools responsibility to ensure 3rd party suppliers that process data also comply with GDPR

 GDPR demands a formal contract/SLA with all suppliers, including how data is stored and processed